-If you are hosting Thanksgiving this year, you might be looking for some easy tips to save on your Thanksgiving meal.
-With rising food prices and potential supply issues, cooking for a large crowd will most likely cost more in 2021.
-Given the big day is just a few weeks away, there is no time like the present to start getting your plan in place so you can save.
+If you are hosting Thanksgiving this year, you might be looking for some easy ways to save on your Thanksgiving meal.
+With rising food prices, cooking for a large crowd will most likely cost more this year.
+Given the big day is less than a week away, there is no time like the present to start getting your plan in place so you can save.

-Listed below are five easy tips to help you save on Thanksgiving, lower your stress with getting it all done, and most importantly help you enjoy the day along with your family and guests.
-This year might also be the first time since 2019 you are hosting extended family, giving us even more reasons to give thanks.
-Let the festivities begin!
+Listed below are five easy tips to help you save on Thanksgiving, lower your stress by getting it all done, and, most importantly, help you enjoy the day with your family and guests.

 Five Easy Tips to Save on Thanksgiving:

-The average price per pound for turkey is up this year, from under a dollar in 2019 to almost double that price in 2021.
-If you need to buy a 20 lb turkey for your crowd, that difference in price will be considerable.
-Start looking at the flyers from local stores and determine who has the best price.
+The average price per pound for turkey is up again this year, along with the rising costs of groceries.
+The price will be considerable if you need to buy a 20 lb turkey for your crowd.
+If you still need to buy your turkey, check out the flyers from local stores and determine who has the best price.

 Do you really need 6 to 8 sides?
-Some of us feel compelled to make a long list of side dishes every year – one year I did 9 and it was crazy and exhausting …don’t ever do that!
+Some of us feel compelled to make a long list of side dishes every year – one year, I did nine and it was crazy and exhausting …don’t ever do that!
 It’s so easy to get carried away.
 We want to try new recipes to make the meal memorable and get drawn into the promise of the “world’s best stuffing” recipe from our favorite cooking show or magazine.

-Although we are big fans of saving time and reducing stress during the holidays, there are some items that just make no sense to buy ready-made in the store.
+Although we are big fans of saving time and reducing stress during the holidays, some items make no sense to buy ready-made items in the store.
 Our top tips for saving on Thanksgiving by making it at home:

-- Brining Solution: this is literally salt, water, some spices.
-Don’t be tempted to buy the nicely packaged brining solution in the stores, at an incredible mark up…you can make your own for pennies!
-If you just google homemade brines, you will have a huge list to choose from.
+- Brining Solution: this is literally salt, water, and some spices.
+Don’t be tempted to buy the nicely packaged brining solution in the stores at an incredible markup…you can make your own for pennies!
+If you google homemade brines, you will have a huge list to choose from.

-- Gravy: after you buy the turkey from the store, you essentially have everything you need for a great gravy, with just some flour or corn starch and water.
+- Gravy: after you buy the turkey from the store, you have everything you need for a great gravy, with just some flour, cornstarch, and water.
 Not only is it cheaper, but it tastes so much better.
 Can’t bear the thought of dealing with gravy during those frenzied moments before you sit down for the meal?
-You can also make it in advance with some stock bought right from the store.
-Or, you could do what I do and enlist the help of a family member to be your “Gravy Master” leaving you to focus on getting everything on the table.
+You can also make it in advance with stock bought from the store.
+Or, you could do what I do and enlist the help of a family member to be your “Gravy Master,” leaving you to focus on getting everything on the table.

-- Desserts: making pies and other baked goods at home is not only a great tradition to do with the kids, but also is a big money saver.
-If you are really pressed for time or desserts are not your thing, delegate the desserts to your guests.
+- Desserts: making pies and other baked goods at home is a great tradition to do with the kids and a big money saver.
+If you are pressed for time or desserts are not your thing, delegate the desserts to your guests.

 5. Buy Wine in Bulk

 Many of us enjoy having a glass of wine or two on Thanksgiving.
 Before picking up a few bottles individually, ask your local wine shop if they discount if you buy a case or more.
 Many shops will give you a generous discount (20 to 25% off) if you buy in bulk.
-When you consider the holiday season is upon us, you most likely will be taking a bottle to parties or giving one as a hostess gift.
+When you consider the holiday season is upon us, you will most likely take a bottle to parties or give one as a hostess gift.
 It just makes it so much easier to have it on hand.
-It will cost more upfront, but over the course of the holiday season you will spend less.
+It will cost more upfront, but you will spend less over the holiday season.